PickNikRobotics/beta_moveit_website/services/robotics-consulting.md

                 <div class="col-12 col-lg-6">
                     <h2>Scalability</h2>
                     <p>
-                       We offer expert robotics consulting tailored to your project's needs.
+                       We offer expert robotics and ROS consulting tailored to your project's needs.
 With both flexibility and scalability, we are your go to team for your most challenging tasks.
                     </p>
                 </div>
                 <div class="col-12 col-lg-6">